7x18 45 Divided By 3x2

 Common Mistakes or Misunderstandings

 One common mistake when solving expressions like this is ignoring the order of operations.
-For example, someone might incorrectly calculate 7 × 18 first, then divide by 3, and finally multiply by 45 and 2, leading to an incorrect result.
+Even so, for example, someone might incorrectly calculate 7 × 18 first, then divide by 3, and finally multiply by 45 and 2, leading to an incorrect result.
 Another error is misinterpreting the expression as 7 × 18 × (45 ÷ 3) × 2, which changes the meaning entirely.

 To avoid these mistakes, always identify the operations involved and apply PEMDAS rigorously.
 Using parentheses to group terms can also help clarify the intended calculation, especially in complex expressions.